Chengyueminga/MarketRisk_VaR/README.md

    https://www.occ.treas.gov/news-issuances/bulletins/1999/bulletin-1999-2.html

 >  This project is intended for educational purposes and is based entirely on synthetic market data.

+## License

+This repository is publicly available for educational and demonstration purposes only.
+All rights reserved.
+Please do not reproduce or reuse the code without explicit permission.